delfair/blastxml_parser/README.md

 ### Example useage

-Assumes UX operating system (UNIX, Linux, OSX).

-Check that xsltproc is installed:
+Assumes UX operating system (UNIX, Linux, OSX), and that blastxml report and XSL files are in the same directory.
+First, check that xsltproc is installed:

      xsltproc -V